Welcome to our Publisher Spotlight! Can you tell us a bit about Particular Audience?

 We definitely feel as though the future is bright for eCommerce, but we also know that discretionary spending is down which puts pressure on the retail sector.
 The GFC, SARS and now COVID-19 have all equipped us with the knowledge and the tools for retailers to crisis-proof their businesses.
 We've got our eyes on when government stimulus comes to an end towards the end of this year and are equipping our clients with the tools they will need to thrive.

 We came up with three rules to help retailers work towards doing just that.

-- Make things available when there is a demand for it.
+- Make things available when there is demand for it.

-- Leverage dynamic pricing models to maximize sales volume and balance margin.
+- Leverage dynamic pricing models to maximise sales volume and balance margin.

 - Help customers find the products they are looking for, and know when to substitute unavailable items with similar items.

 Allowing retailers to monetize their own sites from their suppliers is an example of the sort of innovative things we are doing to ensure our clients succeed.